yujhenchen/trip-nordic/README.md

 - [x] No need to press Save on control to actual save it, if it is a new trip, when click on any Sve for the first time, it auto create a new Trip ID and data into trip list
 - [ ] allow to export the trip plan to PDF
+- [ ] use Redis to improve server side data caching, eg, for filters in explore page

 ## Examples